History of Cyprus: Medieval Cyprus

-After the division of the Roman Empire into an eastern half and a western half, Cyprus came under the rule of Constantinople.
-At that time, its bishop, while still subject to the Church, was made autocephalous by the Council of Ephesus.
+After the division of the Roman Empire into an eastern half and a western half, Cyprus came under the rule of the Eastern Roman Empire.
+At that time, its bishop, while still subject to the Christian Church, was made autocephalous by the First Council of Ephesus in 431.

-The Arabs and Muslims invaded Cyprus in force in the 650s, but in 688, the emperor Justinian II and the caliph Abd al-Malik reached an unprecedented agreement.
+The Arab Muslims invaded Cyprus in force in the 650s, but in 688, the Byzantine emperor Justinian II and the Umayyad caliph ʿAbd al-Malik ibn Marwān reached an unprecedented agreement.
 For the next 300 years, Cyprus was ruled jointly by both the Arabs and the Byzantines as a condominium, despite the nearly constant warfare between the two parties on the mainland.
 The Byzantines recovered control over the island for short periods thereafter, but the status quo was always restored.

 This period lasted until the year 965, when Niketas Chalkoutzes conquered the island for a resurgent Byzantium.
-In 1185, the last Byzantine governor of Cyprus, Isaac Comnenus of Cyprus from a minor line of the Imperial house, rose in rebellion and attempted to seize the throne.
+In 1185, the last Byzantine governor of Cyprus, Isaac Comnenus of Cyprus from a minor line of the Imperial house, rose in rebellion, and attempted to seize the throne.
 His attempted coup was unsuccessful, but Comnenus was able to retain control of the island.
 Byzantine actions against Comnenus failed because he enjoyed the support of William II of Sicily.
-The Emperor had an agreement with the sultan of Egypt to close Cypriot harbours to the Crusaders.
+The Byzantine emperor had an agreement with the sultan of Egypt to close Cypriot harbours to the Crusaders.

 The Third Crusade

-In the 12th century AD the island became a target of the crusaders.
+During the Third Crusade, the island of Cyprus became a target of the Crusaders in the late 12th century.
 Richard the Lionheart landed in Limassol on 1 June 1191 in search of his sister and his bride Berengaria, whose ship had become separated from the fleet in a storm.
 Richard's army landed when Isaac refused to return the hostages (Richard's sister, his bride, and several shipwrecked soldiers), and forced Isaac to flee from Limassol.
 He eventually surrendered, conceding control of the island to the King of England.
-Richard married Berengaria in Limassol on 12 May 1192.
-She was crowned as Queen of England by John Fitzluke, Bishop of Évreux.
-The crusader fleet continued to St. Jean d'Acre (Syria) on 5 June.
+Richard married Berengaria in Limassol on 12 May 1192; she was crowned as Queen of England by John Fitzluke, Bishop of Évreux.
+The Crusader fleet continued to St. Jean d'Acre on 5 June of the same year.

 The army of Richard the Lionheart continued to occupy Cyprus and raised taxes.
 He sold the island to the Knights Templar.
-Soon after that, the French (Lusignans) occupied the island, establishing the Kingdom of Cyprus.
-They declared Latin the official language, later replacing it with French; much later, Greek was recognized as a second official language.
-In 1196, the Latin Church was established, and the Orthodox Cypriot Church experienced a series of religious persecutions.
+Soon after that, the French army under the House of Lusignan occupied the island, establishing the Kingdom of Cyprus in 1192.
+They declared Latin as the official language, later replacing it with French; much later, Greek was recognized as a second official language.
+In 1196, dioceses of the Latin Church were established on the island, and the Greek Orthodox Cypriot Church experienced a series of religious persecutions perpetrated by the Latin Catholics.
 Maronites settled on Cyprus during the Crusades and still maintain some villages in the North.